animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The following example shows a minimal declaration (again, the example relies on the Spring Data for Apache Geode XML namespace naming conventions to wire the cache):
+The following example shows a minimal declaration (again, the example relies on the Spring Data for GemFire XML namespace naming conventions to wire the cache):

 </div>